 If it is the latter, you may find that you can indeed have seamless automation across their datasets, but then have the time-consuming headache of trying to integrate crucial information from other sources manually.

-Any solution provider should therefore offer the ability to set up sophisticated risk assessment rules.
+Any software provider should therefore offer the ability to set up sophisticated risk assessment rules.
 But for a rule to successfully assess risk, it has to be able to do so other multiple datasets as one, as each data source will have its own impact upon a risk profile.
 If not, and your risk assessment workflows can only work on each data source individually, it means you will have to do all that scoring work manually.

 You should therefore ask yourself if a solution provider can automate report preparation in a standardised fashion with all activity logged to the appropriate standard.
 If this investigation might result in legal proceedings before the civil or criminal courts, you will need to have heightened levels of auditing capability governing the data sources interrogated, the person conducting the search and on many occasions the grounds for processing the data.

 In more complex investigations, it is likely that you will need to follow up on possible links between entities and build out a trail.
 Integrating that additional information into your original search can be extremely difficult, but crucial to your EDD check.
-Ideally your technology provider’s solution will be responsive and scalable enough to allow you to automate that process, offering the tools to update your results seamlessly – in real-time – and get visualisations of the impact of your new variables on your overall investigation.
+Ideally your provider’s solution will be responsive and scalable enough to allow you to automate that process, offering the tools to update your results seamlessly – in real-time – and get visualisations of the impact of your new variables on your overall investigation.
 This may be the ability to conduct follow on searches linked to the earlier findings, or it might be the need to monitor ongoing changes for that particular business or person.

 We all know that EDD investigations are exceptionally time-consuming and a burden for your analyst team.
 Any solution provider will tell you their solution is best, but how much time can they give your analysts back to focus on decision making?
 This is the key measurement.